 As for regular players, the average driving distance achieved is approx. 219 yards.
 And the swing speed, more often than not, is above 90 mph.
 So they don’t struggle so much with factors like distance, launch angle, ball flight, and even slicing the ball.

-Difference Between Senior Irons and Regular Irons
+Senior Irons vs. Regular Irons

 The difference between the two is just a matter of the shaft, with everything else being pretty much the same (such as shaft length, clubhead design, etc.).
 Senior golf irons are equipped with a lightweight graphite shaft as opposed to steel (which is heavier, thus not easy to swing if you lack strength and speed).